lvgl/lvgl/docs/integration/bindings/micropython.rst

 Online Simulator
 ~~~~~~~~~~~~~~~~

-If you want to experiment with LVGL + Micropython without downloading
+If you want to experiment with LVGL + MicroPython without downloading
 anything - you can use our online simulator!
 It's a fully functional
-LVGL + Micropython that runs entirely in the browser and allows you to
+LVGL + MicroPython that runs entirely in the browser and allows you to
 edit a python script and run it.

 `Click here to experiment on the online simulator <https://sim.lvgl.io/>`__

-Many `LVGL examples <https://docs.lvgl.io/master/examples.html>`__ are available also for Micropython.
+Many `LVGL examples <https://docs.lvgl.io/master/examples.html>`__ are available also for MicroPython.
 Just click the link!

 PC Simulator
 ~~~~~~~~~~~~

-Micropython is ported to many platforms.
-One notable port is "unix", which allows you to build and run Micropython (+LVGL) on a Linux machine.
+MicroPython is ported to many platforms.
+One notable port is "unix", which allows you to build and run MicroPython (+LVGL) on a Linux machine.
 (On a Windows machine you might need Virtual Box or WSL or MinGW or Cygwin etc.)

 `Click here to know more information about building and running the unix port <https://github.com/lvgl/lv_micropython>`__